How to Plant and Grow Romanesco Broccoli

 To harvest, take a sharp kitchen knife out to the garden and carefully cut the stem about two inches down from the head.

-Avoid washing your Romanesco until you’re prepared to eat it.
 To store, place it in a zip-top bag and keep it in the crisper drawer of your fridge for up to four days.
 Rinse it clean just before eating or preparing.

 A close up horizontal image of frozen Romanesco broccoli on a soft focus background.

-Chop the curds into whatever size you want them, and then add them to the boiling water for two minutes.
+To freeze, chop the curds into whatever size you like, then add to a large pot of boiling water for two minutes.

-Recipes and Cooking Ideas
+Cooking Ideas

 Aside from eating it raw, one of my favorite ways to enjoy Romanesco is as a tangy, delicious side dish by subbing it in for cauliflower in this lemon roasted version from our sister site, Foodal.

-Sometimes I mix it in with purple, orange, and white cauliflower florets as well, for a visually stunning dish.
+Sometimes I mix it with purple, orange, and white cauliflower florets as well, for a visually stunning dish.

 I also love substituting Romanesco for broccolini in this recipe for grilled tomato and broccolini salad with balsamic vinaigrette, also from Foodal.